Patrick-Sawyer/CV/README.md

 #### Quick Learner

-I have always learnt things quickly and easily, hence why I thought I would try my hand at coding.
+- I have always learnt things quickly and easily, hence why I thought I would try my hand at coding.
 - The first project on my website (the Disco Computer drum machine) was completed only 2 months after "Hello World".
 In that time I learnt HTML, CSS and JavaScript to a point I could make a fully functioning Web App.

 #### Self starter.

-Prior to the Makers course, I was completely self taught.

 - Built entire projects solo through to deployment, teaching myself what I needed to know as and when.
 - I managed to make multiple functional Web Apps within a year of starting to learn HTML.